Frequently Asked Questions

 Are all the classes held at public parks?

-Please ask about your child's group and where their outdoor classroom is located.
+Please ask about your child's class and where the class meets.

 -